Healthcare

 After

-250,000+ monthly active clinicians on embedded voice that moves with them, inside the Mobile Heartbeat platform.
+250,000+ monthly active clinicians on embedded voice that just rings, inside the Mobile Heartbeat platform.

 The mechanics underneath

-Hospital communications were stuck in a stationary model long after the work that depends on them stopped being stationary.
+Hospital communications were stuck in a stationary model long after the work stopped being stationary.

-The reliability bar was non-negotiable.
-In a clinical setting, a missed call is not a customer-experience issue.
+And the stakes here are not customer-experience stakes.
+In a clinical setting, a missed call is not an inconvenience.
 It is a patient safety event.

 250,000+ monthly active clinical users

-on Cloud Softphone, embedded inside the Mobile Heartbeat platform
+on embedded Acrobits voice, running inside the Mobile Heartbeat platform

 Acrobits is invisible

-to end users and to hospital IT teams; Mobile Heartbeat owns the experience end-to-end
+to clinicians and hospital IT; Mobile Heartbeat owns the experience end-to-end

 Implementation